 With recent changes to restrictions on businesses, we are pleased to advise that effective July 6, patients seeing a Veterinarian will be able to have one family member inside the hospital for the duration of the appointment.

 Our new policies:

 1. WE CAN NOW SEE ALL CASES BY APPOINTMENT ONLY

 This includes vaccines, wellness exams, blood work, heartworm testing, spays and neuters, dental services, and more!

 2. SAFETY MEASURES TO KEEP EVERYONE SAFE

-Continue our "closed waiting room" policy to protect our clients and staff.
-When you arrive, please remain outside the hospital, park in the parking lot (not in front of the door as this is a fire route), and use your cell phone to call us.
+We will continue with a closed door appointments for clients wishing to maximize physical distancing.
+When you arrive, please remain outside the hospital and use your cell phone to call us.
 We will take a history of your pet's health and discuss any concerns.
-A staff member will then meet you outside the door to bring your pet into the hospital for an examination.
+A staff member will then meet you outside to bring your pet into the hospital for an examination.
 The Veterinarian will call you to discuss the recommended treatment plan.
 After your appointment, a staff member will return your pet to you outside, and take care of any needed medications and payment.

 Continue the use of credit cards as the preferred payment method.

 Continue with curbside pickup of food and medication (unless you have used our online store and are having your order delivered directly to your home).
 To place an order through our online store, visit our website and click on "Online Store".